Aedius/crowfall-royaumes-eternel/docker/README.md

 ##### for https :

+( you should need to comment the 3 rows with /etc/letsencrypt/live/ to set up nginx)

 > docker run -it --rm -v certs:/etc/letsencrypt -v certs-data:/data/letsencrypt deliverous/certbot certonly --webroot --webroot-path=/data/letsencrypt -d royaumes-eternels.net

 ###### cronjob